 4.1.
 Activity concentration clearance levels (in Bq/g) are usually applied for clearance of solid materials that contain radionuclides throughout their volume, such as activated metal components, contaminated soil and building rubble.
-Surface contamination clearance level (in $Bq/cm^2$ ) can be applied in case of items contaminated on their surfaces.
-Both types of clearance level might be appropriate for objects that are contaminated on the surface and to a limited depth, such as metal plates, pipes and tanks.
-An example of a national approach to the clearance of metal scrap is presented in Annex C.
+Surface contamination clearance level (in Bq/cm^2) can additionally be applied in case of items contaminated on their surfaces.
+An example of a national approach to the clearance of metal scrap is presented in Annex V.